+Learn how to do seed stitch embroidery.
 Embroidery stitches have such wonderful, picturesque names.
 Seed stitch embroidery, also known as rice stitch, is very aptly named.
-The seed stitch, when completed in a group, looks just as if a farmer had scattered some seed over your embroidery and you have captured the design in colored thread.
+This stitch, when completed in a group, looks just as if a farmer had scattered some seed over your embroidery, and you have captured the design in colored threads.

 The wonderful thing about this stitch is it is so simple and not dependent on great precision or accuracy.
 It is simply little straight stitches placed in different directions over a design in your embroidery.

 Whether you choose to be symmetrical or random, the outcome will still be attractive and fill in the desired space.
 The secret lies in the spaces between the stitches if you are wanting a precise and uniform outcome.

 A variation can be achieved by changing the colors of the threads, like my sampler.